The Best States for Psychologists

 - Projected Employment Change from 2020-2030: 24.3%

-- Percentage of Health Care Professional Need Met: 54.3%
+- Percentage of Mental Health Professional Need Met: 54.3%

 2. Rhode Island

 Rhode Island ranks in the top ten for psychologist salary by state, with a six-figure median annual salary.
-Over 22% of Rhode Islanders reported experiencing mental illness in the past year, demonstrating a strong demand for mental health services.
+Over 24% of Rhode Islanders reported experiencing mental health issues in the past year, demonstrating a strong demand for mental health services.

-However, the state’s healthcare professionals only meet around 62% of need, which indicates that Rhode Island has a provider shortage.
+However, the state’s healthcare professionals only meet around 62% of mental health needs, which indicates that Rhode Island has a provider shortage.
 In addition, Rhode Island reports an above-average number of children receiving mental health services, which could make it a good state for child psychologists.

 - Median Annual Salary Adjusted for Cost of Living: $107,755